aguinet/wannakey/README.rst

 Usage
 =====

-You can use the binary in the bin/ folder.
+You can use the binary ``wannakey.exe`` in the bin/ folder.
 It will locate the encryption PID by itself.
-If it can't, you might need to search it by hand and pass it as an argument of the ``wannakey.exe`` tool.o
+If it can't, you might need to search it by hand and pass it as an argument of the ``wannakey.exe`` tool.

+If you have multiple cores, you can use the ``wannakey_omp.exe`` binary.
+If you don't have the ``vcomp140.dll`` on your system, you can copy alongside ``wannakey_omp.exe`` the version that is present in the ``bin`` directory (extracted from the MSVC 2015 C++ runtime).
+Unfortunately, it doesn't seem straightforward to statically link with this library.

 If the key had been succeesfully generated, you will just need to use the "Decrypt" button of the malware to decrypt your files!